ympbyc/Carrot/README.md

 (map (take integers 5) (+ 2)) ;;B
 ```

-In the expression A, the `map` function defined in **code 5** is applied to two arguments; listX and functionX assuming they are defined elsewhere.
+In the expression A, the map function defined in code 5 is applied to two arguments; listX and functionX assuming they are defined elsewhere.
-This fills the parameter slots of the `map` function meaning that `listX` gets bound to `lst` and `functionX` gets bound to `f`.
-The expression inside `map` is then evaluated using both `listX` and `functionX`.
+This fills the parameter slots of the map function meaning that listX gets bound to xs and functionX gets bound to f.
+The expression inside map is then evaluated using both listX and functionX.
 Eventually the evaluation completes; producing a value(in this case a new list).

 + Carrot uses call-by-need evaluation strategy (although the implementation is incomplete).
 + Every function is curried.